Losing a pet

 At Griefline we understand your need to talk about the beloved pet that is no longer with you.

 Our trained and professional volunteers can sit with your sorrow and loss and help you find ways to manage and move forward when you are ready.
 To learn more about the different symptoms of grief click here .

 In the meantime, here are some tips to help you in your time of grief:

-- Remember it is natural to feel the loss of someone, animal or human, that had an important part in your life, so allow yourself to be sad and experience the grief.
+- Remember it is natural to feel the loss of a loved one, animal or human, that played an important part in your life, so allow yourself to be sad and experience the grief.

 - Stay healthy, exercise, sleep and look after yourself.

 - Connect with those who understand your loss.
-Some areas have pet bereavement support groups so check with your local council.
+Some communities have pet bereavement support groups so check with your local council.

 - Understand the symptoms of grief and loss so you can recognise what you are going through and seek support when needed.